 Cala Lunga

-Cala Lunga is a long, sandy beach on a side of the island that’s usually sheltered from the wind.
+Cala Lunga is sandy beach on a side of the island that’s usually sheltered from the wind.
 It’s a nice and peaceful place to spend a relaxing day alone or with your friends or family.
+Here, water is very shallow and the sand is white and fine, so it’s a good place to spend the day as kids can safely play in the water.

 Practical Information To Plan Your Visit

-There are plenty of sleeping options in Sant’Antioco.
+There are plenty of accommodation options in Sant’Antioco.
 Here are some suggestions:

-• Hotel del Corso – Located in the main city, this place offers an airport shuttle service and everything you might expect from a hotel.
-It’s close to every attraction in Sant’Antioco village, included bars and the shopping street.
+- Hotel del Corso – Located in the main city, this place offers an airport shuttle service and everything you might expect from a hotel.
+It’s close to every attraction in Sant’Antioco Town, included bars and the shopping street.
 It’s also pet-friendly!

 Although Sant’Antioco is not that big of an island, it looks like you’ll find a lot of activities to do during your stay, right?
 See you there, then!